 - Read the reports on different markets and industries published free of charge by DIT.

 - Commission market research for as little as £500-£600 or use the fee-based information service from DIT.
-A grant of up to 50% may be available towards the costs.

 - Consider checking with international aid agencies for companies that are looking for partners.